K7MDL2/KEITHSDR/SDR_RA8875/README.md

     4. Reworked Band Window to display all enabled bands.
     5. Reworked Band Enable config in RadioConfig.h.
 Now has all bands 160 to 122G.
 These values will update band map table (bandmap_en) AND the related Band window button enable so there is no need to edit the SDR_Data.h bandmem table anymore.
     6. Added 2 new files SDR_CAR_Serial.h and .cpp to add CAT conmtrol for non-RS-HFIQ hardware.
 This is the equivalent K3/Kenwood CAT control over USB Serial that is in the SDR_RSHFIQ files.
 Eventually they could share a common core.
 SDR_CAT files still exist and handles Panadapter mode provided other external changes have not broke that.
 This will eventually go away as I move the Panadapter specific features into the core CAT control.
     7. Assigned the PE4302 digital step attenuator to the GPS header IO pins in RadioConfig.h.
+Changed step size form 1dB to 0.5dB.
+UI uses 1 to 100% so can represent any size attenuator.

 ## Jan 2023